smart-data-models/dataModel.IssueTracking/README.md

 The following entity types are available:
 - [IssueReporting](https://github.com/smart-data-models/dataModel.IssueTracking/blob/master/IssueReporting/README.md).
 A Data Model for citizen issues, reports and feedbacks.

-- [Open311_ServiceRequest](https://github.com/smart-data-models/dataModel.IssueTracking/blob/master/Open311_ServiceRequest/README.md).
+- [service_requests](https://github.com/smart-data-models/dataModel.IssueTracking/blob/master/service_requests/README.md).
 An entity of type ServiceRequest is an acceptable Open 311 service request.
 Such entity encompasses all the properties defined by Open 311 at POST Service Request and GET Service Request.

-- [Open311_ServiceType](https://github.com/smart-data-models/dataModel.IssueTracking/blob/master/Open311_ServiceType/README.md).
-As per Open311 an entity of type ServiceType is an acceptable 311 service request type.
+- [services](https://github.com/smart-data-models/dataModel.IssueTracking/blob/master/services/README.md).
+As per Open311 an entity of type services is an acceptable 311 service request type.
 A request type can be unique to the city/jurisdiction.

 ### Contributors
-[Link](https://github.com/smart-data-models/dataModel.IssueTracking/blob/master/CONTRIBUTORS.yaml) to the 4 current contributors of the data models of this Subject.
+[Link](https://github.com/smart-data-models/dataModel.IssueTracking/blob/master/CONTRIBUTORS.yaml) to the 5 current contributors of the data models of this Subject.

 ### Contribution